cswartzvi/hamilton/examples/README.md

 Here you'll find various examples, some relatively simple, to a few that are more complex.
 As you can see there are MANY examples, that are mostly organized by a thematic topic that matches the folder name they're in.

-Note: [hub.dagworks.io](https://hub.dagworks.io/) is also a good spot to find Hamilton examples.
+Note: [hub.dagworks.io](https://hub.dagworks.io/) is also a good spot to find Apache Hamilton examples.

 If you have questions, or need help with these examples, join us on [slack](https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g), and we'll try to help!